Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice moves and chain complexes

 The first claim is straightforward.
 For the second, consider any chain ${\mathcal D}_1'$ and ${\mathcal D}_2'$ with the stated support.
 Note that $B_0'$ is contained in one of ${\mathcal D}_1'$ or ${\mathcal D}_2'$; denote the one it is contained in ${\mathcal D}_i'$.
 A geometric argument as before (using the properties that ${\mathcal D}_i'$ contains $B_0'$, and it has one of $x_1$ or $y_1$ as a corner) shows that $i=2$ and indeed ${\mathcal D}_2'=B'$.
 It is easy to conclude that the chain coincides with the canonical chain.

-Consider next Case~(2-b).
+Consider next Case~(2-b) (see the lower diagrams of Figure~\ref{f:iso2}).
 In this case, it is straightforward to see that $\Delta '$ is an embedded bigon.
 As such, we cannot find any decomposition of it as a length $2$ chain; i.e. it corresponds to a length $1$ chain.
-These two cases are illustrated in Figure~\ref{f:iso2}.

 Finally, Case~(2-c) follows the same way as Case (2-a).

 {\bf{Case 3: Suppose that $n_1=1$ and $n_f=0$.}} We can assume that $n_2=0$ (for otherwise $\Delta$ and $\Delta '$ agree: both are bigons).